intltechventures/Consulting.Project.Tools/taxonomies/ClassificationCodes.md

 http://www.intltechventures.com

 # STATUS: This is a work-in-progress, status = __WORKING DRAFT__
+### TO-DO:
-### TO-DO: Rationalize Number Schemes To Be More Consistent Within A Category
+* Rationalize Numbering Schemes To Be More Consistent Within A Category, And Across Sub-Categories

 This is an illustrative (but not exhaustive) set of numeric classification codes to provide general guidance, across the enterprise, in devising an approach to artifact numbering & categorization.